richcipherblade/wuc-new/_altcoins/nebulas.md

 <p>The three counselors (Edith Yeung, Chris McCann, and Evan Cheng) to the venture are likewise persuasive individuals from the business/blockchain groups.
 Yeung is a devoted tech financial specialist, an accomplice at 500 Startups, and has been highlighted in Inc's Magazine article "The Silicon Valley Investors You Need to Know in 2016". </p>

 <p>McCann built up the group program at Greylock Partners (financial specialists in <a href="http://geni.us/coinbase">Coinbase</a>, FB, Airbnb, Linkedin, and so forth).
-Also, McCann was an early guide for the Thiel Fellowship at Stanford University and was a prime supporter of StartupDigest. </p>
+Also, McCann was an early guide for the Thiel Fellowship at Stanford University and was a prime supporter of Startup Digest. </p>

 <p>To wrap things up, Cheng is a building chief at Facebook with an earlier 10-year advancement profession at Apple.
 He's got the ACM Software System Award for his commitments to software engineering.</p>